stripe/rainier/docs/likelihoods.md

 eggTrace.diagnostics
 ```

+You can read more about [rHat](https://mc-stan.org/docs/2_21/reference-manual/notation-for-samples-chains-and-draws.html), the "potential scale reduction statistic", as well as [effective sample size](https://mc-stan.org/docs/2_21/reference-manual/effective-sample-size-section.html), in the Stan manual.

-In this case, we've got an rHat close to 1, and a healthy effective sample size, so we're looking good.
-If our diagnostics looked worse, one thing we might want to do is thin out the trace, say by only keeping every other sample.
+In this case, we've got an rHat close to the ideal value of 1, and an effective sample size that's not too far off our actual number of samples so we're looking good.
+If our diagnostics looked worse, we could tweak the sampler (for example giving it more warmup iterations), or we could thin out the trace, say by only keeping every other sample:

 ```scala mdoc:to-string
 val thinTrace = eggTrace.thin(2)